beginner46/Statitical_Data_Analysis_using/README.md

 maximum impact on bid_price using Julia.
 The data for this project was taken from the following kaggle competition (https://www.kaggle.com/competitions/optivertrading- at-the-close/data).

+For better understanding of the heatmap and readability of the work it is recommended to open the pdf file, Julia_codes.pdf